ilmanzo/ilmanzo.github.com/content/post/kernel_ftrace.md

 ## 🔧 A better tool

-If dealing with filesystem is a bit cumbersome, there is an handy command-line tool  created by [Steven Rostedt](https://github.com/rostedt), called `trace-cmd`:
+If dealing with filesystem may be a bit cumbersome, there is an handy command-line tool created by [Steven Rostedt](https://github.com/rostedt) and called `trace-cmd`:

 ```bash
 $ sudo zypper in trace-cmd